What Is Safety Culture in Aviation SMS

 - Regularly meet with safety manager to debrief on important safety topics;

-- Cosponsor safety activities, such as newsletters, surveys, initiatives;
+- Cosponsor safety activities, such as newsletters, surveys, and initiatives;

 - Write and sign an accountable executive commitment to safety; and

-- Ensure that employees and managers see the accountable executive doing tasks in a safety capacity.
+- Ensure that employees and managers see the accountable executive doing tasks in a safe capacity.

-When employees see top, accountable manager actively involved in the safety program, it sends a powerful message to the organization about the importance of the safety program.
+When employees see top, accountable managers actively involved in the safety program, it sends a powerful message to the organization about the importance of the safety program.

 3 – Focus on Building Hazard Reporting Culture